notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamps.md

 ## Inspect signatures with trusted timestamps

-Since Notation v1.2.0, the `notation inspect` command was enhanced to show the trusted timestamp that added in the signature.
-The trusted timestamp is actually a countersignature which is generated by TSA.
+Since Notation v1.2.0, the `notation inspect` command was enhanced to show the trusted timestamp.

 ```shell
 notation inspect <REFERENCE_TO_ARTIFACT>
 ```

-You will see timestamp countersignature was shown in the output, for example:
+An example output:

 ```text
 ├── unsigned attributes